ogcincubator/cityrdf/citygml-owl/README.md

 We propose **CityRDF** as a name for the target family of ontologies.

+# Acknowledgements

+CityRDF was conceived, developed and used first in frame of [EU *ACCORD* project "Automated Compliance Checks for Construction, Renovation or Demolition Works"](https://accordproject.eu/) (grant agreement 101056973, @nataschake, @ar-chad) and in frame of EU [*CHEKdbp* project "Change Toolkit for Digital Building Permits"](https://chekdbp.eu)  (grant agreement 101058559, @rob-metalinkage, @avillar).

 ## Background

 A proposal to implement a CityGML OWL representation to support RDF encodings was presented to the CityGML Working Group in June 2023.